philmph/philmph.github.io/content/posts/3/index.md

 In my opinion, the root module should always handle the gathering of configuration data and helper modules like `yaml-validation/dns-records` should validate the input.
 If a sub-module handles configuration gathering, it introduces hardcoded code and therefore complexity because it's tightly bound to its root module.

-Called modules by the root module deploying infrastructure (not the `yaml-validation` sub-modules) should not verify our YAML schema.
+Modules called by the root module (not the `yaml-validation` sub-modules) should not verify our YAML schema.
 I think this is an anti-pattern because it would reduce the reusability of modules and forces them into our YAML schema.

 ### 🗂 Multi File vs. `list` in Single File